mnk400/mnk400.github.io/_posts/2020-02-06-gumble-mle.md

 date: 2020-02-06
 lastedit: 2020-05-14
 tags: Machine-Learning Estimation
-comments: true
+comments: false
 ---

-This is a write up to derive the maximum liklihood solution for estimation of a gumbel distribution.
+This is a write up to derive the maximum liklihood solution for estimation of a gumbel distribution, this write up also assumes basic knowledge of estimation theory.

 Let's start with the probability density function of the gumbel distribution, which is